cosmos/testnets/README.md

 ## *January 24, 2019 22:30 EST* - Gaia-10k

 We are gather gentxs for gaia-10k.
-Final genesis deadline isn't finalized yet but we are accepting pull requests for gen-txs to `gaia-10k/gentxs`
+Final genesis will be published around 10am pacific time on Jan 25th.
+We are accepting pull requests for gen-txs to `gaia-10k/gentxs`

 ## *December 11, 2018 15:00 EST* - Genki-3001